emqx/emqx-docs/en_US/faq/feature.md

 - Use the [WebHook](../data-integration/data-bridge-webhook.md) to forward the online and offline event messages to the external HTTP service.
 - Use the MQTT client to subscribe to the [System Topic](../observability/mqtt-system-topics.md) to obtain the online and offline event notifications.
 - Use the [Rule Engine](../data-integration/rules.md) to monitor the `client.connected` and `client.disconnected` events, and cooperate with the [Data Integration](../data-integration/data-bridges.md) to write the event messages to the specified database.
 (EMQX Enterprise only)

+## How can data throughput and reliability be improved when integrating server with EMQX using MQTT?

+When application services integrate with EMQX using the MQTT protocol, each client typically handles a high load.
+To fully leverage client performance and ensure system availability, here are some best practice recommendations:

+1. **Separate Message Subscription and Publishing**: Avoid having a single client act as both publisher and subscriber.
+2. **Use Shared Subscriptions**: Prioritize using shared subscriptions to receive messages, and set the number of subscriber clients based on the business scenario and message volume.
+3. **Use Multiple Clients for Publishing Messages**: Configure the number of clients for publishing messages according to business needs and message volume, and implement a load-balancing strategy.

+The core principle is to reduce the message load on a single client.
+By using multiple channels for MQTT interaction, overall message throughput performance can be enhanced, and system high availability can be increased.